 Some of Rooney’s most recently sponsored bills include...

 - H.Res.
-813: Amending the rules of the House of Representatives to exclude provisions relating to ...
+467: Expressing the sense of the House of Representatives that the United Nations Security ...

 |Rooney’s Vote||Vote Description|